 Media air cleaners are much thicker than common air filters.
 They’re often four to five times wider—or more.
 This barrier fits snugly against your HVAC system.

 Because its functional surface is usually around 10 inches, media filters are able to capture about 95 percent of particulates.

 These filters stay fresher longer too, usually between three to six months.

-An electrostatic filter uses magnetically charged components to attract.
-These washable filters are 97 percent effective at extracting tiny particles from your home’s air.
+An electrostatic filter uses magnetically charged components to capture.
+These washable filters are 97 percent effective at clearing tiny particles from your home’s air.
 Plus, they're also 30 times more effective than ordinary filters.

 An electronic air cleaner applies a high-voltage magnetic charge to capture particles.

 Some can eliminate the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
-And minimize ozone, a known lung irritant, made elsewhere in your home.
+And minimize ozone, a known lung irritant, created elsewhere in your home.